a

 Why?

-Because their business decisions are rational, based upon accurate statistics.
-If you’re excelling in a particular area, then you should clearly concentrate on that sector.
-You can’t decide where to dedicate your resources when you are unable to locate the corresponding data!
+Because their business decisions are rational and based on accurate statistics, if you excel in a particular area, you should concentrate on that sector.
+You can’t decide where to dedicate your resources when you cannot locate the corresponding data!

-Smartly processed information will help you identify and act on areas where there is opportunity.
+Smartly processed information will help you identify and act on areas of opportunity.
 When applied by diligent experts such as AllCode, it attracts and retains customers, boosts productivity, and leads to data-based decisions.

 A survey performed by Aberdeen shows that businesses with data lake integrations outperformed industry-similar companies by 9% in organic revenue growth.

-Often, organizations will require both options, depending on their needs and use cases; with Amazon Redshift, this synchronization is easily achievable.
+Organizations often require both options, depending on their needs and use cases; this synchronization is easily achievable with Amazon Redshift.

-The contents of a data warehouse must be stored in a tabular format in order for the SQL to query the data.
+The contents of a data warehouse must be stored in a tabular format for SQL to query the data.
 However, not all applications require that data be in a tabular form.
-Applications like big data analytics, full-text search, and machine learning can access data that is partially structured or entirely unstructured with data lakes.
+Applications like big data analytics, full-text search, and machine learning can access partially structured or entirely unstructured data with data lakes.

 As the volume and variety of your data expands, you might explore using both repositories.
 Follow one or more common patterns for managing your data across your database, data lake, and data warehouse.
 See a few options below: